futuregrid/manual/doc/source/genesis.rst

 LINUX platforms that includes UNIX-style command line tools as well as several graphical user interface tools.
-The University of Virginia maintains a grid called the Cross Campus Grid (XCG) that already includes the FurtureGrid GenesisII BES endpoints in it - already configured and ready to go.
+The University of Virginia maintains a grid called the Cross Campus Grid (XCG) that already includes the FurtureGrid GenesisII BES endpoints in it, which is already configured and ready to go.
 To get started, the first step is to download and install the GenesisII/XCG installation package.